 As First Lady of the United States, Clinton was an advocate for gender equality and healthcare reform.
 Her marital relationship came under public scrutiny during the Lewinsky scandal, which led her to issue a statement that reaffirmed her commitment to the marriage.
 In 2000, Clinton was elected as the first female Senator from New York.
 She was reelected to the Senate in 2006.
 Running for president in 2008, she won far more delegates than any previous female candidate but lost the Democratic nomination to Barack Obama.During her tenure as U.S. Secretary of State in the Obama Administration from 2009 to 2013, Clinton responded to the Arab Spring by advocating military intervention in Libya.
 She helped to organize a diplomatic isolation and international sanctions regime against Iran in an effort to force curtailment of that country's nuclear program; this would eventually lead to the multinational Joint Comprehensive Plan of Action agreement in 2015.
 Upon leaving her Cabinet position after Obama's first term, she wrote her fifth book and undertook speaking engagements.

 Clinton made a second presidential run in 2016.
 She received the most votes and primary delegates in the 2016 Democratic primaries and formally accepted her party's nomination for President of the United States on July 28, 2016 with vice presidential running mate Senator Tim Kaine.
 She became the first female candidate to be nominated for president by a major U.S. political party.
-Clinton lost the presidential election to Republican opponent Donald Trump despite winning a plurality of the popular vote.
-Following her loss, she wrote her sixth book and started Onward Together, a political action organization dedicated to fundraising for progressive political groups.
+She lost the presidential election to Republican opponent Donald Trump despite winning a plurality of the popular vote.
+She received more than 65 million votes, the 3rd-highest count in a U.S. presidential election, behind Obama's victories in 2008 and 2012.
+Following her loss, she wrote her third memoir, What Happened, and launched Onward Together, a political action organization dedicated to fundraising for progressive political groups.